Abscissa/travis-dc-detect-slave/README.md

 travis-dc-detect is a system to automatically detect and publicly list all the versions of D compilers available on [travis-ci](https://travis-ci.com), along with basic version information.

 This "slave" portion is a travis-ci "unittest" (not truly a unittest, but pretends to be for the sake of travis-ci) that runs on travis.
-This detects and reports the D compiler travis is using.
+This detects and reports the D compiler travis is using to the "[master](https://github.com/Abscissa/travis-dc-detect-master)" portion.
+The master then stores the compiler information received into a database, and generates and serves an HTML page displaying all the compiler information collected.

 How travis-dc-detect works
 --------------------------